2020 Call for Proposals

-2. Type of Session: Identify as one of the following: Multiple Paper, Roundtable, Symposium, Research Session.
+2. Type of Session: Identify as one of the following: Multiple Paper, Roundtable, Symposium, or Research Session.

-3. Session Organizer: Name, title, institution, e-mail and mailing addresses, and telephone number.
+3. Session Organizer: Name, title, organization (institution), e-mail and mailing addresses, and telephone number.

 4. Additional Presenters: Same information as Session Organizer

-5. Subject Descriptors: Identify the conference strand this presentation most closely relates to and include three one – or – two-word descriptors for the subject index.
+5. Subject Descriptors: Identify the conference strand this presentation most closely relates to and include up to three, one – or – two-word descriptors for the subject index.

 7. Summary for Conference Program: Describe the session in thirty words or less for use in the conference program.
 Be precise in describing the content of the session to aid attendees in selecting topics relevant to their interests.
 If the summary exceeds the 30- word limit, the program committee may edit it prior to the conference.